Edited by: Keri Stooksbury

 If you are involuntarily bumped, the DOT requires each airline to compensate involuntarily bumped passengers via check or cash.
 The amount you receive from the airline depends on the price of the ticket you purchased and the length of the delay.

-Update: As of April 13, 2021, a new DOT ruling will take effect that indicates that passengers may not be involuntarily bumped once their “boarding pass has been collected or scanned and the passenger has boarded.”
+Update: As of April 13, 2021, a new DOT ruling took effect that indicates that passengers may not be involuntarily bumped once their “boarding pass has been collected or scanned and the passenger has boarded.”

 The amount you will be compensation is determined by the following factors: